grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 Drill-down pages are a powerful tool for building complex, data-driven applications.
 They allow you to create a high-level overview of the data that a user can interact with and progressively explore to reveal underlying data.

-## Add drilldown views to scene app
+## Add drill-down pages to Scenes apps

 `SceneAppPage` comes with an API that allows creating deep, nested drilldown views.